Rishabh9818/CPNS-Labs/en/lab3/lab3.md

     ls: cannot access '/srv/tftp': No such file or directory

+In case you cannot find the `tftpd` package with the package manager, then install the `tftpd-hpa` package and follow the instruction from here.

 The mentioned folder serves to store files that the TFTP server will be able to transfer over the network, so we create it and save any file in it.

     mkdir /srv/tftp